jelhub/scimgateway/README.md

 For additional details, see baseEntity description.

-Note, we should normally use certificate (https) for communcating with ScimGateway unless we install ScimGatway locally on the manager (e.g. on the CA Connector Server).
+Note, we should normally use certificate (https) for communicating with ScimGateway unless we install ScimGatway locally on the manager (e.g. on the CA Connector Server).
 When installed on the manager, we could use `http://localhost:port` or `http://127.0.0.1:port` which will not be passed down to the data link layer for transmission.
 We could then also set {"localhostonly": true}

 **For CA Provisioning, create endpoint type "Azure - ScimGateway"**